-Abandon Ship Signal: 1 short and 1 long blast sounded at least 3 times
+Abandon Ship Signal: 1 short and 1 long blast sounded at least 3 times.

-Remember, these drills must be recorded in the Vessel Record Book and individual state legislation provides severe penalties for:
+These drills must be recorded in the Vessel Record Book and individual state legislation provides severe penalties for:

 1. not conducting emergency drills as required and

 2. not entering completed drills in the record book

 It is essential that to effectively practice these drills on a regular basis there must be a crew duty list detailing each person’s duties.